 - Wrap-Up Meeting: The student should meet with the clinical faculty following the client/parent interview and evaluation to discuss the student's diagnostic impressions, observations and recommendations before wrapping up with the client and/or family member(s).
 Diagnostic findings and recommendations will be discussed with the client/parent following the short student- faculty conference. - TEC: The clinician or parent/guardian fills out a Treatment Enrollment Card (TEC) while the client is still present if treatment or a re-evaluation is recommended at the University of Vermont Eleanor M. Luse Center at any time in the future.
 Make sure it is completed in full before the client leaves (DO NOT LEAVE THE CLIENT'S PREFERED DAYS/TIMES BLANK).
 Turn this card in to the Receptionist/Scheduling Coordinator's mailbox immediately after the diagnostic.
-The clients "preferred" times will be considered during scheduling but cannot always be met. - REQUEST FOR REPORT DISTRIBUTION FORM: Form must have a current signature from client or parent.
-The student should obtain names, addresses, zip codes of all other service providers or schools who are to receive a copy of the report.
-Include full addresses on the last page of the report (Notation Cc). - It is the student's responsibility to verify all addresses and make sure they are current and accurate.

-- BILLING FORM: Payment for services is managed prior to the visit between the front office staff and the client/family.
+The clients "preferred" times will be considered during scheduling but cannot always be met.
+In the future, this may change to a waitlist feature using Clinic Note. - REQUEST FOR REPORT DISTRIBUTION FORM: Check form on Clinic Note to ensure that there is a current signature from client or parent.
+The student should inquire who should receive a copy of the report.
+Include full addresses on the last page of the report (Notation Cc). - It is the student's responsibility to verify all addresses and make sure they are current and accurate. - BILLING FORM: Payment for services is made prior to the visit between the front office staff and the client/family either in person or via Clinic Note.
 Clinical Educators will enter ICD-10 code following the visit. - REPORT: Let the family know they will receive the final report in just over two weeks.